matm/jQuery-File-Upload-Wiki/Working-with-databases.md

-All changes and modifications must be made ​​in the `upload.class.php`
+All changes and modifications must be made ​​in the `UploadHandler.php`

 ## General settings